Nandita Das: Acting

 Das co-wrote, directed and acted in a play called Between the Lines (2014).
 She has also acted in Khamosh!
-Adalat jaari hai (2017), a Cineplay production written by Vijay Tendulkar.
+Adalat Jaari Hai (2017), a Cineplay production directed by Ritesh Menon, which was based on the Marathi-language play written by Vijay Tendulkar, alongside Saurabh Shukla and Swanand Kirkire.

 Direction

 In 2008, she directed her first film, Firaaq.
 The film is a work of fiction "based on a thousand true stories" and is set a month after the 2002 Gujarat riots in India.
 It is an ensemble film that interweaves multiple stories over a 24-hour period, as the characters from different strata of society, grapple with the lingering effects of violence.
 Das said that the film "gave a voice to so much that remains silent".
-In 2018, Nandita directed Manto.
-Das decided to make a film on Manto after reading a translation of his stories in 2012.
-She always had Nawazuddin Siddiqui in mind for the role and approached him for the same.
-The film was premiered in Cannes Film Festival in 2018.
-The film was also screened at Toronto International Film Festival.
-In 2019 Das produced and directed a PSA music video, 'India's Got Colour'.
+In 2018, Nandita directed Manto which is based on the life and works of Saadat Hasan Manto, the Urdu writer of the 1940's.
+It features Nawazuddin Siddiqui and Rasika Dugal in the lead roles.
+The film premiered at the Cannes Film Festival and then at the Toronto International Film Festival in 2018.
+Das produced and directed a PSA music video, India's Got Colour in 2019.
 Her third directorial venture Zwigato explores the life of a food delivery rider and his family, starring Kapil Sharma and Shahana Goswami in the lead roles.
-The film is also produced by her company NDI, in collaboration with Applause Entertainment.
-Zwigato was released in India on 17th March 2023.
+It is also produced by her company Nandita Das Initiatives, in collaboration with Applause Entertainment.
+Zwigato was released in India in 2023 and is streaming on Amazon Prime Video.
+The film has garnered much critical acclaim from critics and audiences.

+Writing

+Nandita Das’s writing work has evolved organically.
+She has written articles for various publications and used to write a monthly column for The Week, called the Last Word.
+In 2019, Das wrote Manto and I, a hardbound book that chronicles her 6 year long journey of making the film, Manto.
+It is a book of images and writings that explores the creative process from the inception of the idea to finally releasing the film.
+In addition, Das edited Jatin Das: A Retrospective 1963-2023, a book that was launched during the retrospective show of her father, who was an artist, at the National Gallery of Modern Art.
+The book traces his six-decade career, featuring his artwork, writings, and essays by art scholars and friends.

+Through her writings, Nandita Das has blended her personal insights with artistic expressions, creating compelling narratives that extend beyond her cinematic work.

-Voice narration
+Voice Narration

 Das narrated the children's audiobook series Under the Banyan, and Mahatma Gandhi's autobiography by Charkha Audiobooks, The Story of My Experiments with Truth.
-She was also a voice actor in the children's television series Wonder Pets, as the Bengal Tiger in the episode Save the Bengal Tiger (2007).
+She was also a voice actor in the children's television series Wonder Pets, as the Bengal Tiger in the episode "Save the Bengal Tiger" (2007).

-She also sang the song Ramleela for the movie Aks and Jagya Sarsi for the movie Bawandar.
+She also sang the song "Ramleela" for the movie Aks and "Jagya Sarsi" for the movie Bawandar.

-Listen to Her

-During the pandemic, in May 2020, she wrote, directed and acted in a short film called, Listen to Her.
-The 7 min film, produced by Nandita Das Initiatives, is about the increase in domestic violence and overburden of work that women are facing during the lock-down.
-It was supported by UNESCO, UNFPA, UNICEF, UN Women and South Asia Foundation.